Understanding Chemical Analysis Results

 - How vulnerable the water source is to contaminants

 It is the responsibility of the water system to pay for chemical analysis.
 Failure to do so will result in monitoring violations.
 The laboratories used by the TCEQ are nonprofit, which means that they only charge for the actual cost of analysis.
 These laboratories are responsible for billing the water systems and sending you the results.
-If there are billing questions, please direct them to the laboratory.
-You may contact the DSHS at 512/458-7318 or the LCRA at 512/356-6022.
-If you need assistance with scheduling or interpretation of the results, please contact the TCEQ at 512/239-4691.
+Please direct billing questions to the laboratory.
+You may contact the Department of State Health Services at 512-458-7318 or the Lower Colorado River Authority at 512-356-6022.
+If you need assistance with scheduling or interpretation of the results, please contact the TCEQ at 512-239-4691.

 Maximum Contaminant Level (MCL)